mrunal-upadhyay/Android-Exercise/README.md

 ## Take-home project for Android Candidates

 ### Requirements
-- A computer setup for Android development (contact your recruiter if one is not available)
+- A computer setup for Android development

 ### Objectives:
 - Have fun